xtendui/xtendui/src/gatsby/markdown/components/addons/listing/infinite-scroll.md

 Use this code to create a **infinite scroll**.

-Set a `options.get` variable for a **get request on current url** to load items, and remember also to set `options.max` number of pages.
+Remember to set a `options.get` variable for a **get request on current url** to load items.

+Also remember to set `options.max` number of pages.

 [[noteDefault]]
 | Check advanced feature [open this demo on a new page](/iframe/components/addons/listing/infinite-scroll).
 You can see on page refresh and browser navigation that **the page is retained**.